dmorrill10/dmorrill10.github.io/cv.md

 ## Currently

-Ph.D candidate at the [University of Alberta](https://www.ualberta.ca/) studying game theoretic robust learning and optimization.
-Research interests include safe artificial intelligence, game theory, and reinforcement learning.
+Ph.D candidate at the [University of Alberta](https://www.ualberta.ca/) studying algorithmic game theory and reinforcement learning.
+Seeking a research scientist position or post-doctoral fellowship in Edmonton, AB, or remote.

 ## Education